There may be affiliate links in this post. Read my disclosure policy to learn more.

 Copenhagen with kids makes for a fabulous trip!
 There are tons of things for both kids and parents to enjoy together.

-The word hygge (hue-guh) is a Danish word to mean cozy, a feeling of togetherness with people, simplicity.
+The word hygge (hue-guh) is a Danish word that means cozy, a feeling of togetherness with people, and simplicity.
 I had heard of hygge before we visited Denmark and was really on a quest to find it.
-Most of what I knew of hygge was candles, Christmas, food, etc. from reading a book about Danish Christmas celebrations.
-I was skeptical that I could find any vestige of it in late March.
+Most of what I knew of hygge was candles, Christmas, food, etc., from reading a book about Danish Christmas celebrations.
+I was skeptical that I could find any vestige of hygge in late March.

 Hygge is there if you look for it, and it was a really fun search.
 Let me know how you do in your search!

-How many days should I spend in Copenhagen?
+How many days should I spend in Copenhagen with the kids?

 How many days should you spend in Copenhagen?
-I think you need 2 at the very minimum.
-If you have only one day in Copenhagen, you will be able to see some of the sights but you will miss out on experiencing most things.
+I think you need two at the very minimum.
+If you have only one day in Copenhagen, you will be able to see some of the sights, but you will miss out on experiencing most things.

-There is enough to do in Copenhagen to fill 5 days, so I would plan on 2-5 days to really enjoy all that Copenhagen has to offer!
+There is enough to do in Copenhagen to fill five days, so I would plan on 2 to 5 days to enjoy all that Copenhagen has to offer!

 Plan on an hour and a half for the boat tour and picture taking.